 Some may say, “But I also earn well above average and every year I collect the maximum number of pension points!”.
 This may increase the chances of a bearable statutory pension, but as a welfare state it is also about the common good: that the same basic pension can be introduced for all who have not enough money to live and to die on.
 Anyone who has earned much as an employee to make a good living with it, had enough opportunity to take the necessary private precautions for their retirement and therefore they don’t have to get a higher public pension than others.

 I am becoming more and more aware that the issue of financial freedom is no longer a question of will or ability:

 I have to become financially free.

+Going onwards on the path to financial freedom is a necessity.
 The only question is how and when to do it.
 On time with 60 sounds like a good start for me.
 Because relying on basic pension security alone will not be enough.
 If fewer and fewer people work, that figure will not be very high.
 The alternative, of course, is to have many children, to work forever and die early to break the vicious cycle.
-Especially the latter I do not intend.
+That doesn’t sound too appealing or responsible.

 When do you want to be financially free?